Holidays In July: Start Your Planning

 Decorations

-With so many holiday décor options, it’s hard not to fill every space of your home.
-Instead of trying to fill every blank space all at once, consider a slow build up.
-Budget for a few new decorations this year, and budget to buy a little more next year.
-This allows you to prioritize spending on quality decorations that last while leaving room for your collection to grow in the future.
+Set a budget for a few new decorations this year, and budget to buy a little more the next year.
+This allows you to prioritize spending on quality decorations that will last, while leaving room for your collection to grow in the future, should you wish to do so.

 Don’t Go Overboard